-Adam D’Angelo, co-founder of Quora, believes the future of the internet is "creating more knowledge".
-Question-and-answer-based sociaL platform Quora went live in 2010 and has gained popularity, as well as critical acclaim, from the likes of technical evangelist, Robert Scoble.
+Adam D’Angelo, the co-founder of Quora, believes the future of the internet is "creating more knowledge".
+Question-and-answer-based social platform Quora went live in 2010 and has gained popularity, as well as critical acclaim ever since, from the likes of the technical evangelist, Robert Scoble.

 What do you need to know about Quora Blogs?

-- Don't want to do the time-intensive, heavy lifting of marketing their blog and slowly building an audience.”
+- Don't want to do the time-intensive, heavy lifting of marketing their blog and slowly building an audience.

 The 10 top reasons why Quora Blogs are useful:

-- Up vote system means blog posts can be re-discoverable
+- Upvote system means blog posts can be re-discoverable

 - Automatically distributes blog posts to relevant Q&A topics

 - Established bloggers can re-post to expand their audience

 - You can create as many blogs and blog posts as you like